anvilgeorge/anti-scraping-tool/README.md

 This allows you to go back several days.

 The script will search your http access log and pull all of the access requests for that day and provide the number of accesses for each ip address.
+The first number reported is the number of requests followed by the first 3 octets of the ip addresses associated with the requests.

 It currently will search the last 500,000 entries of your access log.
 You can change this as needed by changing the number in "tail -n 500000"

 the xxx.xxx.xxx and yyy.yyy.yyy in the script are the first 3 octets of ip addresses you do not want reported, such as your own or a search crawler you do not want to block.
 You can delete and add more as needed, for example by adding "| grep -v zzz.zzz.zzz" to the line, before the back slash